iangalvao/TCC_Image_Quality_Assesment/README.md

 ## Monografia

-A monografia e o site do projeto podem ser acessados em https://iangalvao.github.io/.
+A monografia pode ser acessada no site do projeto: https://iangalvao.github.io/.